Black History Month (February)

 Lawrence M. Jackson

 Critical Race Theory: What Is All The Controversy About?
+(Speaker: Richard Rubenstein)

-Posted: June 29, 2021 at 4:55 pm, Last Updated: September 13, 2021 at 6:18 pm
+Posted: June 29, 2021 at 4:55 pm, Last Updated: June 3, 2024 at 5:25 pm

 Critical race theory is an approach to issues of race, social structure, and history that has caused intense disagreement among analysts and activists of various political schools.
 This talk describes the doctrine analyzes the sources of disagreement about it, and suggests ways of resolving the conflict.